 Columbia Academy has designed English Language Learning (ELL) courses specifically for students whose English is not yet fluent enough to do well in the BC English Language Arts classes.
 These courses are “English Language Learning- Speaking and Listening” and “English Language Learning- Reading and Writing.”
 Both courses come in two levels of difficulty, from early intermediate to advanced.

-Together, these unique courses give students a firm grasp of grammar, a useful vocabulary, and experience in listening and reading and writing and speaking that will prepare them to take the regular English Language Arts 10 and English Language Arts 11 courses.
+Together, these unique courses give students a firm grasp of grammar, a useful vocabulary, and experience in listening, reading, writing, and speaking that will prepare them to take the required BC Ministry of Education English Language Arts courses.